Tribune reported last month about a study done by USAA insurance

 and Afghanistan.
 The study revealed that war veterans are involved in 13%

-more car accidents than the rest of the driving population in the 6 months
+more watch espn latin america live than the rest of the driving population in the 6 months

 months after returning home.